Black gay teen’s suicide sparks civil rights lawsuit against Alabama schools

 “Nigel never should have died by suicide,” he said.

-The Alabama lawsuit alleges the teen’s rights were violated under Title IV, a federal civil rights law aimed at preventing sex-based discrimination in schools.
+The Alabama lawsuit alleges the teen’s rights were violated under Title IX, a federal civil rights law aimed at preventing sex-based discrimination in schools.
 It argues Nigel was bullied because of his gender, sexuality and race.

 The attorneys representing Nigel‘s family said the boy approached the school principal about the harassment and other students also requested officials stop the bullying but adults did not step in or offer to help the boy.